-QFT in association with the Queen’s University School of Creative Arts – Screenings through May and June including Baz Luhrmann’s ‘Romeo and Juliet’, Hamlet, My Private Idaho and Kiss Me Kate with accompanying live music from Megan McKinney.
+QFT in association with the Queen’s University School of Creative Arts – Screenings through May and June including Baz Luhrmann’s Romeo and Juliet, Hamlet, My Own Private Idaho and Kiss Me Kate with accompanying live music from Megan McKinney.

-Cinemagic – the Little Bard season from Ireland’s premier children’s film festival sees a ‘Script to Screen’ filmmaking workshop for 8-12 year olds, an animation workshop for 12-16 year olds and screenings of ‘Bill’, ‘the Lion King’ and ‘Gnomeo and Juliet’.
+Cinemagic – The Little Bard season from Ireland’s premier children’s film festival included a ‘Script to Screen’ filmmaking workshop for 8-12 year olds, an animation workshop for 12-16 year-olds, and screenings of Bill, The Lion King and Gnomeo and Juliet.